jpfulton/danger-js-action/README.md

 | `github_token` | The GitHub token to use to authenticate with the GitHub API. | Yes | - |

 Further details on the inputs can be found in the [action.yml](action.yml) file.

+## Usage in a GitHub Actions Workflow

+The following example shows how to use the action in a GitHub Actions workflow: